 - If the burglary was committed in conjunction with assault and battery

 - If the burglary was committed while in possession of a weapon or explosives

 - If the burglary caused damage to the property

 Bloom Legal New Orleans Criminal Defense Attorneys

 Because many factors can influence your case, it is wise to seek a knowledgeable attorney to help you navigate the law and craft an appropriate defense.
 At Bloom Legal, we will work to protect your constitutionally guaranteed legal rights.
-Our criminal defense attorneys serve clients from across Louisiana and the New Orleans-Metairie-Kenner metropolitan area, including:
+Our attorneys serve clients from across Louisiana and the New Orleans-Metairie-Kenner metropolitan area, including:

 - Slidell, Covington, and the rest of St. Tammany Parish